baitcode/starkbiter/README.md

 ---

-The Arbiter workspace has five crates:
+The Starkbiter workspace has five crates:
 - `starkbiter`: The bin that exposes a command line interface for contract bindings.
 - `starkbiter-core`: A lib containing the core logic for the Starkbiter framework, including the `StarkbiterMiddleware` discussed before, and the `Environment`, our sandbox.
 - `starkbiter-engine`: A lib that provides abstractions for building simulations, agents, and behaviors.